 It is also your responsibility to transfer the vessel licence number to your name.
 Details here.

 Don’t forget to protect your investment by registering for a CPS-ECP Boating Course!

 -Article by Bradley Schmidt

-Brad Schmidt has been a member of Canadian Power and Sail Squadrons for 13 years, and contributes his column The Jet Set to their Port Hole publication regularly.
+Brad Schmidt has been a member of Canadian Power and Sail Squadrons for 15 years, and has contributed the column The Jet Set to their Port Hole publication.
 Initially geared towards personal watercraft owners, the column has expanded to include trip reports, how-to articles, and general thoughts on boating in smaller craft.
 Brad cottages with his wife Vanessa on Lake Kashwakamak in North Frontenac, Ontario.